 - You handle the reception of the material, sign agreements, record information about the collections and submit this to the processing departments.

-- You engage with researchers, users and social partners in order to bring the collection development in sync with research programmes, user wishes and social developments.
+- You engage with researchers, users and social partners in order to bring the collection development in sync with research programmes, user requirements and social developments.

 - You contribute to the renown and social impact of the collections with presentations and texts, e.g. web, video, social media and by attending and participating in events and exhibits.